deepak2431/awesome-cody-commands/README.md

 # Commands List

 A list of commands shared by the Cody users.
-To use any of the commands, copy the prompts and insert them under `~/.vscode/cody.json`.
+To use any of the commands, copy the content of the `prompt.json` file and insert them under `~/.vscode/cody.json`.

 1. [Improve Variable Names](./improve-variable-names/)